 Messrs.
 Ellertson, Goldman and Hawkins were eligible to participate in our 2015 management incentive plan, or the 2015 bonus plan.
 Bonuses were measured as of December 31, 2015 and paid in May 2016.
 The 2015 bonus plan was designed to motivate and reward executives for the attainment of company-wide performance goals.
 The annual cash targets for Messrs.
-Ellertson and Goldman were set at \$200,000 and \$100,000, respectively, 65% of which was subject to the achievement of other company objectives.
-The annual cash target for Mr. Hawkins was set at approximately \$192,000, 80% of which was subject to the achievement of certain sales targets and 20% of which was subject to the achievement of other company objectives.
+Ellertson, Goldman and Hawkins were set at \$200,000, \$100,000 and approximately \$192,000 respectively, 65% of which was subject to the achievement of certain sales targets and 35% of which was subject to the achievement of other company objectives.
 Messrs.
 Ellertson, Goldman and Hawkins were eligible to receive more than 100% of their target bonuses if the company's performance exceeded the targets set forth in the 2015 bonus plan.
 Messrs.
 Ellertson, Goldman and Hawkins received bonuses of \$140,000, \$54,600 and \$98,000, respectively, pursuant to the 2015 bonus plan.